panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-04-15-PMC/2020-04-15-PMC_Meeting.md

 * *Reminder : the review meeting and mid-term report were discussed during last week PMC and will be discussed again during next week PMC*
 * **PLEASE NOTE : This meeting will take place through zoom:  https://esrf.zoom.us/j/333079917**

+1. Do we move the meeting back to 14:00h?

-1. Update from the WP Leaders - update on what has been achieved and problems
+2. Update from the WP Leaders - update on what has been achieved and problems

     *Please do add Milestones and Internal Milestones supporting documents in GitHub*